 “The studio itself has a high learning curve,” says Rory Somers, a trumpet player and graduate student in Jazz and Improvised Music, who is taking the year-long course.
 “It is a very large jump from working on a personal computer to using professional audio equipment and software.”

 The second quarter, the students put their newfound skills to the test.
 The class teams up with Ted Poor’s Jazz Lab course, which is designed to prepare students to work as studio session musicians.
-The pairing is a win/win: The Jazz Lab students experience actual recording sessions, and the recording techniques students have a jazz ensemble on which to hone their craft.
+The pairing is a win/win: The Jazz Lab students experience actual recording sessions, and the studio recording techniques students have a jazz ensemble on which to hone their craft.
 A different student leads the recording team each week.

-“Those recording sessions are a high stakes situation,” says Munsey.
+“Those recording sessions are a high-stakes situation,” says Munsey.
 “If something goes wrong, you have to fix it in the moment.
 Telling the musicians to come back the next day is not an option.”

 The final quarter is more relaxed but no less important.
 The focus is on the post-production process, during which recorded music can be manipulated to achieve a desired effect.